dgamee/HNG/readme.txt

-###Read me
  This repo is for HNG Internship and i will update it as i progress in the internship